Acute Medicine Department

-Acute Medicine Department has 4 middle grades including 2 deanery trainees and 2 staff grade doctors.
-AMU has junior doctors in various stages of their training including FY1, FY2, Core Medical Training (CMT), Acute Care Common Stem (ACCS) trainees and Trust doctors.
-We have 7 permanent physician associates and 1 rotational physician associate in our department.
+The Acute Medicine Department has a number of middle grades, including deanery trainees and staff grade doctors.
+AMU has junior doctors in various stages of their training, including FY1, FY2, Core Medical Training (CMT), Acute Care Common Stem (ACCS) trainees and Trust doctors.
+We have eleven permanent physician associates and one rotational physician associate in our department.

 Matron: Laura Savva

 - AMU (ext.
 4688/4676) – Lisa Evans-Dimmock